BraVRom/Yafar-afk/README.md

 - **Gold Coins Reminder:** Set a timer to get notified when it's time to collect your gold coins.
 - **AFK Countdown:** Track inactivity and receive alerts if you've been idle too long.
 - **Customizable Timers:** Enter your preferred duration (up to 2 hours) for each timer.
-- **Silent Execution:** Compiles to an EXE with no console output.
-- **Easter Egg:** Click the XP icon 13 times to trigger a hidden surprise.
 - **Visual & Audio Alerts:** Popups with sound notifications.
 - **Cross-functional UI:** Clean WPF interface with background image, shadows, and modern buttons.
 - **Safe to Use:** Does not require administrator privileges and does **not interfere with Fortnite** or any other program—it only shows reminders.